tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

   2.011837 IP 10.1.3.3.49153 > 10.1.2.4.9: UDP, length 1024
   2.023072 IP 10.1.2.4.9 > 10.1.3.3.49153: UDP, length 1024

-This is also the echo packet going from left to right (from Wifi to CSMA) and back again across the point-to-point link with slightly different timings as you might expect.
+This is also the echo packet going from left to right (from Wi-Fi to CSMA) and back again across the point-to-point link with slightly different timings as you might expect.